 The app itself is quiet powerful and comes in handy in a lot of different situations.
 An example might be having your AC turn off when a door is detected open.
 Another plus with this app is that if you’re forced to use a proprietary app for certain features of one of your gadgets, then SmartThings will pull that app into its own interface so that you won’t have to open a bunch of apps to activate or deactivate these features.

 A newer kit on the block is the Gideon smart home app.
-This app is not made for or by a specific company, but is made to support as many devices as possible.
+This app is not made for or by a specific company but is made to support as many devices as possible.
 One of the best boons to this app is how well put together the UX is.
 It is also a very visually stunning app.
 Your main screen is going to have four different sections.
 You have your devices, your rooms, your custom groups and of course you have your tricks.
-All of this will be represented in tiles which some users find annoying, but personally I think it makes it easier to use.
+All of this will be represented in tiles which some users find annoying.
+However, the tiles make it easier to use.
 This app flows better than any app out there and supports a huge variety of products.
-It also has location based automation and cross platform support.
+It also has location-based automation and cross-platform support.

 Stringify – Smart Home and IoT

-Stringify aims to compete directly with the IFTTT platform and is by far the most powerful when it comes to automation control.
-The name comes from your ability to string commands together with a visual line similar to the word game in school where you have to draw a line between two related words, but in this case its automation tasks.
-If you are planning on achieving advanced automation tasks and chaining tasks together in unusual ways this app is the way to go.
+Stringify aims to compete directly with the IFTTT platform.
+It is by far the most powerful when it comes to automation control.
+The Stringify name stems from its ability to string commands together with a visual line between the selected automation tasks.
+It is similar to the word game in school where you have to draw a line between two related words.
+Stringify is a prime choice if you plan on achieving advanced automation and chaining tasks together in unusual ways.
 It’s not the most visually stunning app, but it makes up for it in pure potential.

 Home Security Automation